chairithinug/friendly-octo-dollop/proposal.md

 Name each interface or class and briefly describe its function or purpose.
+Event Class // a Event object containing the detail about the event.
+Person Class // a person class containing some characteristics and relevent information.

 ## Edit and Submit this file and any figures referenced by this document.